Princess Maleine: Synopsis

-Maleine is expected to marry Prince Hjalmar, whose father is old and senile.
+Princess Maleine is expected to marry Prince Hjalmar, whose father is old and senile.
 Her father King Marcellus and King Hjalmar have a misunderstanding.
 She refuses to abandon her love for Hjalmar, and is locked in a tower while war erupts and her entire family is killed.
 She escapes with her nurse and, concealing her identity, becomes a servant in the house of Hjalmar.
 She learns that the prince is now affianced to Uglyane, whose mother the mysterious Queen Anne has seduced old King Hjalmar.
 Queen Anne, upon discovering Maleine's identity, coaxes King Hjalmar into helping her kill the princess.
 Outraged, Prince Hjalmar kills Anne and then himself.

 Themes

 A salient theme in Princess Maleine is decline.
 Maeterlinck believed that man was completely powerless against a higher force, which exercised its will upon the world.
-Thus, the characters are dominated by their surroundings and are unable to control the events in their own lives.
+Thus, the characters are submitted to the will of their natural surroundings, and seem unable to control the events in their own lives.
 Uglyane is completely dominated by her mother, and barely has a voice in the play at all.
 Prince Hjalmir is a coward.
 King Hjalmir is an old, sickly, senile figure.
 He resembles other kings in literature who are feeble, like Shakespeare's King Lear.
 He personifies decline and the waning years of a weak authority.

 Chaos is also an underlying theme.
 As Maleine wanders through the woods, the forest symbolizes chaos as it is dark and full of unseen predators.
 Whenever there is a juxtaposition of dark and light in the story, chaos ensues.
 The play ends in chaos, for there is no moral or championing of social values.

 Since Princess Maleine is set in a vague time and place, it resembles a fairy tale.